thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

 entity-group-list-1:
     0:
         image: /images/user-guide/ui/alias/entity-group-list-1-pe.png
-        title: 'In the “Add alias” dialog, enter the alias name, and select the “Entity group list” filter.
-Then select the entity type and specify entity groups that you want to display on the widget.'
+        title: 'In the “Add alias” dialog, enter the alias name, and select the "Entity group list" filter.
+Then select the entity type and specify entity groups you want to display on the widget.'

 entity-group-list-2:
     0:
-        image: /images/user-guide/ui/alias/entity-group-list-2-pe.png
-        title: 'Add the "Group entities" alias.
-Enter alias name, specify filter type - "Group entities", and select the "Use dashboard state entity as entity group" check box.
-Then, click "Add" button.'

-entity-group-list-3:
-    0:
         image: /images/user-guide/ui/alias/entity-group-list-3-pe.png
-        title: 'In the “Tables” widgets bundle select the “Entities table” widget.
-Navigate to the “Entity alias” tab.
-Specify the “Entity group list” alias in the “Entity alias” field.
-Click “Add”;'
+        title: 'In the "Tables" widgets bundle select the "Entities table" widget.
+Navigate to the "Entity alias" tab.
+Specify the "Entity group list" alias in the "Entity alias" field.
+Click "Add";'
     1:
         image: /images/user-guide/ui/alias/entity-group-list-4-pe.png
-        title: 'The Entities table widget displaying a list of device groups specified in the “Entity group list” alias has been added.'
+        title: 'The Entities table widget displaying a list of device groups has been added.'

-entity-group-list-4:
-    0:
-        image: /images/user-guide/ui/alias/entity-group-list-5-pe.png
-        title: 'In the “Tables” widgets bundle select the “Entities table” widget.
-Navigate to the “Entity alias” tab.
-Specify the "Group entities" alias in the “Entity alias” field.
-Click “Add” and apply changes;'
-    1:
-        image: /images/user-guide/ui/alias/entity-group-list-6-pe.png
-        title: 'Added Entities table widget, which will display a list of devices for the selected group of devices.'

-entity-group-list-5:
-    0:
-        image: /images/user-guide/ui/alias/entity-group-list-7-pe.png
-        title: 'After adding widgets, click the “pencil” icon in the upper right corner of the "Devices groups" widget to enter the widget editing mode;'
-    1:
-        image: /images/user-guide/ui/alias/entity-group-list-8-pe.png
-        title: 'Scroll down to find "Actions" section.
-Click "Add action" button;'
-    2:
-        image: /images/user-guide/ui/alias/entity-group-list-9-pe.png
-        title: 'The "Entities table: Actions" window will be opened.
-Click the "Add action" button in the top right corner;'
-    3:
-        image: /images/user-guide/ui/alias/entity-group-list-10-pe.png
-        title: 'In the "Add action" dialog, enter the action name, select an action source - "on row click", and choose the action type "Update current dashboard state".
-After, click "Add";'
-    4:
-        image: /images/user-guide/ui/alias/entity-group-list-11-pe.png
-        title: 'After successfully adding the action, click "Save" to apply changes;'
-    5:
-        image: /images/user-guide/ui/alias/entity-group-list-12-pe.png
-        title: 'Save the dashboard;'

-entity-group-list-6:
-    0:
-        image: /images/user-guide/ui/alias/entity-group-list-13-pe.png
-        title: 'Click on the "Compressors" row in the "Device Groups" widget.
-The "Update current dashboard state" action will be executed, and all devices of the selected device group will be displayed in the "Devices" widget;'
-    1:
-        image: /images/user-guide/ui/alias/entity-group-list-14-pe.png
-        title: 'Now, click on the "Thermostats" row in the "Device Groups" widget.
-All devices of the selected device group will be displayed in the "Devices" widget;'

 entity-group-name-1:
     0:
         image: /images/user-guide/ui/alias/entity-group-name-1-pe.png
-        title: 'In the “Add alias” dialog, enter the alias name, and select the “Entity group name” filter type.
+        title: 'In the "Add alias" dialog, enter the alias name, and select the “Entity group name” filter type.
 Then choose the entity type and enter an expression that will filter the names of the displayed entity groups.
 Then, click "Add" button.'

 entity-group-name-2:
     0:
         image: /images/user-guide/ui/alias/entity-group-name-2-pe.png
-        title: 'Add the "Group entities" alias.
-Enter alias name, specify filter type - "Group entities", and move the slider to use a dashboard state entity as an entity group.
-Then, click "Add" button.'

-entity-group-name-3:
-    0:
+        title: 'In the "Tables" widgets bundle select the "Entities table" widget.
+Navigate to the "Entity alias" tab.
+Specify the "Entity group name" alias in the “Entity alias” field.
+Click "Add" and apply changes;'
+    1:
         image: /images/user-guide/ui/alias/entity-group-name-3-pe.png
-        title: 'In the “Tables” widgets bundle select the “Entities table” widget.
-Navigate to the “Entity alias” tab.
-Specify the “Entity group name” alias in the “Entity alias” field.
-Click “Add”;'
-    1:
-        image: /images/user-guide/ui/alias/entity-group-name-4-pe.png
-        title: 'The Entities table widget displaying a list of device groups specified in the “Entity group name” alias has been added.'
+        title: 'The Entities table widget, which displays device groups whose name begins with the entered query has been added.'

-entity-group-name-4:
-    0:
-        image: /images/user-guide/ui/alias/entity-group-name-5-pe.png
-        title: 'After adding widgets, click the “pencil” icon in the upper right corner of the widget to enter the widget editing mode;'
-    1:
-        image: /images/user-guide/ui/alias/entity-group-name-6-pe.png
-        title: 'Scroll down to find "Actions" section.
-Click "Add action" button;'
-    2:
-        image: /images/user-guide/ui/alias/entity-group-name-7-pe.png
-        title: 'The "Entities table: Actions" window will be opened.
-Click the "Add action" button in the top right corner.'
-    3:
-        image: /images/user-guide/ui/alias/entity-group-name-8-pe.png
-        title: 'In the "Add action" dialog, enter the action name, select an action source - "Action cell button", and choose the action type "Update current dashboard state".
-After, click "Add";'
-    4:
-        image: /images/user-guide/ui/alias/entity-group-name-9-pe.png
-        title: 'After successfully adding the action, click "Save" to apply changes.'

-entity-group-name-5:
-    0:
-        image: /images/user-guide/ui/alias/entity-group-name-10-pe.png
-        title: 'In the “Tables” widgets bundle select the “Entities table” widget.
-Navigate to the “Entity alias” tab.
-Specify the "Group entities" alias in the “Entity alias” field.
-Click “Add” and apply changes;'
-    1:
-        image: /images/user-guide/ui/alias/entity-group-name-11-pe.png
-        title: 'Added Entities table widget, which will display a list of devices for the selected group of devices.
-Save the dashboard.'

-entity-group-name-6:
-    0:
-        image: /images/user-guide/ui/alias/entity-group-name-12-pe.png
-        title: 'Click on the "Compressors" row in the "Device Groups" widget.
-The "Update current dashboard state" action will be executed, and all devices of the selected device group will be displayed in the "Devices" widget.'

 entities-by-group-name-1:
     0:
         image: /images/user-guide/ui/alias/entities-by-group-name-1-pe.png
-        title: 'In the “Add alias” dialog, enter the alias name, and select the “Entities by group name” filter type.
-Then choose the entity type and enter an expression that will filter the names of the displayed entity groups.'
+        title: 'In the "Add alias" dialog, enter the alias name, and select the "Entities by group name" filter type.
+Then select an entity type and enter the exact full name of a group whose entities you want to display.'

 entities-by-group-name-2:
     0:
         image: /images/user-guide/ui/alias/entities-by-group-name-2-pe.png
         title: 'In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
-Specify the "Entities by group name" alias in the "Entity alias" field.
+Specify the "Entities by group name" alias in the "Entity alias" field and "temperature" data key in the "Columns" section.
 Click "Add";'
     1:
         image: /images/user-guide/ui/alias/entities-by-group-name-3-pe.png
-        title: 'The Entities table widget with the alias that filters device group - Thermostats has been added.'
+        title: 'The Entities table widget that displays entities filtered by the exact full name of the entity group entered has been added.'

 entity-from-dashboard-state-1: